openethereum/openethereum.github.io/Tutorial-Part-10.md

 ### Putting Pen to Paper

 With Parity dapps, signing is very similar to creating a transaction or deploying a contract.
-We can use `parity.bonds.sign`; it takes two arguments: the message to be signed and, optionally, the identity (address) that should sign it.
+We can use `bonds.sign`; it takes two arguments: the message to be signed and, optionally, the identity (address) that should sign it.
 The latter defaults to the user's currently selected identity.
 The function returns a `Bond` which evaluates to the present status of the signing request, ending either in an object with a key called `failed` or (on success) an object with a key of `signed`, whose value is the three elements of the signature concatenated into 65 bytes of data. `done` works properly for this kind of `Bond`, which is convenient, as we'll be relying on it.

 Our changes will all take place in the `Counter` class.
 We'll refactor the voting mechanism so the logic is in a new function, `vote`.
 Since we'll be calling this from a handler, it makes sense to bind it to the object during the constructor, much as we did with `App`'s `deploy` function.
 So append this to the constructor function: